smartlawhub/Legal-Data-Analysis/Lessons/1e Manipulating Files.md

     The new file list is:  ['Empty File is also Empty (or is it)1.txt', 'Empty File is Empty.txta', 'poem.txt'] ['Empty File is Empty.txt', 'Empty File is also Empty (or is it)1.txt', 'poem.txt']

+Note that the resulting file is now corrupted: you changed the extension from `txt` to `.txta`, which is unknown - and so you can't read it anymore.
+There are ways to control for this, but this is the subject of the exercise.

 ## Load and Store data